 Designing and Planning your Oral History Project

-Note that this course is preparatory to running an oral history project.
-It does not cover oral history theory and practice, interview methodology and analysis, digital editing or data management.
+Note that this course is preparatory to running an oral history project and is not designed for projects which have already begun.
+The course does not cover oral history theory and practice, interview methodology and analysis, digital editing or data management.
 Other courses run by the BL/OHS address all these topics in detail, starting with the ‘Introduction to Oral History’ course.

 The day course covers: